-- Compensation paid to Mr. Schiller in connection with his employment is set forth in the Summary Compensation Table on page 35. - 2 Under SEC rules, cash fees forgone at the election of a director for which equity compensation was instead received are included in the Fees Earned or Paid in Cash column.
-All amounts in this column were received in the form of restricted stock. - The amounts shown in the Stock Awards column represent the grant date fair value of stock awards granted during the fiscal year, calculated in accordance with ASC Topic 718.
-The assumptions used by the Company in calculating these amounts are included in Note 2 (under the heading "Stock-Based Compensation") and Note 15 to the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2020. - The amounts shown in the Stock Awards column omit cash fees elected to be received in the form of restricted stock, which are reported in the Fees Earned or Paid in Cash column.
+- Directors who are also employees of the Company receive no additional compensation for their service on our Board.
+Accordingly, Mark L. Schiller, our current President and CEO, did not receive any compensation for his service on the Board.
+Compensation paid to Mr. Schiller in connection with his employment is set forth in the Summary Compensation Table on page 36. - 2 All amounts in this table were paid in the form of Company equity awards, and the Company did not pay any Board compensation in cash.
+Under SEC rules, cash fees forgone at the election of a director are required to be included in the Fees Earned or Paid in Cash column. - The amounts shown in the Stock Awards column represent the grant date fair value of stock awards granted during the fiscal year, calculated in accordance with ASC Topic 718.
+The assumptions used by the Company in calculating these amounts are included in Note 2 (under the heading "Stock-Based Compensation") and Note 14 to the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2021. - The amounts shown in the Stock Awards column omit cash fees elected to be received in the form of Company equity awards, which are reported in the Fees Earned or Paid in Cash column under SEC rules.
 See footnote 2 above.
-Accordingly, the amounts shown in the Stock Awards column represent the grant date fair value of the annual base restricted stock award for non-employee directors along with the special restricted stock award for non-employee members of the Strategy Committee discussed above. - The total number of shares underlying outstanding stock awards for each non-employee director as of June 30, 2020 was as follows: Richard A. Beck (9,354 shares), Celeste A. Clark (11,807 shares), Dean Hollis (19,836 shares), Shervin J. Korangy (16,424 shares), Michael B. Sims (9,354 shares), Glenn W. Welling (8,074 shares) and Dawn M. Zier (11,384 shares).
-All such awards are in the form of restricted stock. - 5 Messrs.
-Beck and Sims joined the Board in October 2019. - On April 16, 2020, Mr. Welling donated 8,149 shares of restricted stock representing his remaining director compensation for calendar year 2020 to assist employees of the Company who have been adversely affected by the COVID-19 pandemic.
-Under SEC rules, the amounts shown for Mr. Welling have not been reduced to reflect his donation and forfeiture of the 8,149 shares, which had a grant date fair value of \$202,992.
-If Mr. Welling's fiscal year 2020 director compensation had been reduced to reflect his donation, the amount shown in the Stock Awards column would have been reduced by \$159,781 and the amount in the Fees Earned or Paid in Cash column would have been reduced by \$6,711.
-The remaining \$36,500 of the donation relates to fiscal year 2021 cash fees forgone for restricted stock. - 7 Mr. Meltzer resigned as a member of the Board effective February 6, 2020.
-The Board approved the acceleration of the vesting of unvested restricted stock held by Mr. Meltzer upon the effective date of his resignation.
+Accordingly, the amounts shown in the Stock Awards column represent the grant date fair value of the annual base restricted stock unit award for non-employee directors. - The total number of shares underlying outstanding stock awards for each non-employee director as of June 30, 2021 was as follows: Richard A. Beck (6,232 shares), Celeste A. Clark (6,232 shares), Dean Hollis (8,907 shares), Shervin J. Korangy (6,633 shares), Michael B. Sims (6,633 shares), Glenn W. Welling (6,500 shares) and Dawn M. Zier (6,500 shares).
+All such awards are restricted stock units that are scheduled to vest on the earlier of November 24, 2021 or the date of the 2021 Annual Meeting. - On April 16, 2020, Mr. Welling donated 8,149 shares of restricted stock representing his remaining director compensation for calendar year 2020 to assist employees of the Company who have been adversely affected by the COVID-19 pandemic.
+Under SEC rules, the amounts shown for Mr. Welling's fiscal year 2021 director compensation have not been reduced to reflect his donation and forfeiture of the shares.
+If his compensation had been reduced to reflect his donation, the amount shown in the Fees Earned or Paid in Cash column would have been reduced by \$36,500, representing cash fees forgone for restricted stock that was subsequently donated.